IFTTT/ConnectSDK-Android/README.md

 ...
 ```

-After setting the user token, subsequent API calls will be user-specific:
+After that, subsequent API calls will be user-authenticated:
 * `ConnectionApi#showConnection` will return Connection status for the user, whether it is `never_enabled`, `enabled` or `disabled`.
 * `ConnectionApi#disableConnection` can be used to disable a Connection.

-**Note:** by default, ConnectButton handles the user authentication automatically with the help of a `CredentialProvider`.